TAFSIRUDDIN/house-painting-clint/README.md

 ### `Route is not work properly while I deploying in firebase`
 Open [https://house-painting-663f8.web.app/](https://house-painting-663f8.web.app/) to view it in the browser.

+### FEATURES

+Here you booked a service.
+You can see your service list.
+You can store your service in mongodb database.
+You can post new Service. you can also delete any service.
+User can give feedback .And It is visible in UI home page.
+Hare you update users booking state.

+1. Selected as the top-performing intern in my organization by the technology team.
+2. It's fully authenticated by firebase.
+Admin and users see the different dashboards.
+Admin can add any services and users can give feedback.
+3. Admin can change order status.
+It also has Stripe payment method.
+4. This is developed by NodeJs, React, React-router, HTML/CSS, Bootstrap, and React-bootstrap.

+### NOTE
+You can not visit the Cheakout and order page without Sign in or Login.

 ### `WE USE THOSE SITE TO DEVELOPE THIS SITE `